Monday, December 22, 2025

 Yes, I painted this...

 The only church in town will introduce you to the spiritual realities that may have previously escaped your detection.
 Yes, God communicates and works out life, with His creation, in the present.
 So...
-I added an "S" to the acronym, S.T.E.A.M.S., to stand for my spirit and God's Spirit relating within the unseen spiritual reality.
-Yes, there is a spirit/Spirit reality.
+I added an "S" to the acronym, S.T.E.A.M.S., to stand for my spirit and God's Spirit relating within the veiled spiritual reality.
+The spirit/Spirit connection can be experienced.
 Why not more fully live by praying now, one-on-one with God, and together within the only church in town?

 Just for today...